SystemUnderscoreBox/gofind/README.md

 A simple, zero-dependency, file search script through folders and subfolders.
 Written in Go.

-When calling gofind, write input with suffix (e.g. myfile.go) without citations.
+When calling gofind, write input with suffix (e.g. myfile.go) with citations.
+Use of citations heavily recommended when searching with regex pattern (*).

 (No LLMs were utilized during the production of gofind)